 Tijuca Rainforest National Park

 Plan a day trip to the Tijuca Rainforest located within Rio’s city limits when the sun and sand get to be too much.
 Tijuca Rainforest is the world’s largest urban forest and can be a welcome break from the consumer culture in Rio de Janeiro.
-After visiting boulevards full of shopping centers and beachside luxury apartments, it helps to get some fresh air in nature.
+After visiting boulevards full of shopping centers it helps to get some fresh air in nature.
 It helps that the Tijuca National Park is free!
 Consider renting a bicycle to enjoy the many cycle paths that run through the forest.

 Christ the Redeemer